Alibaba-MIIL/ML_Decoder/README.md

 ```
 ## Training Code

-We will share a full reproduction code for the article results.
+We share a full reproduction code for all the article results.

 ### Multi-label Training Code
 <br>A reproduction code for MS-COCO multi-label: